Joint Dental Foundation Core Training (JDFCT)

 What can JDFCT lead to?

-When you’ve completed JDFCT, you might want to apply for Dental Core Training 2 (DCT2).
+After finishing JDFCT, you can consider applying for Dental Core Training 2 (DCT2).

-Completing DCT2 can lead to Dental Core Training 3 (DCT3).
-It can also lead to Specialty Training.
+Completing DCT2 can then lead to Dental Core Training 3 (DCT3) and even Specialty Training.

 Related information